y-scope/log-surgeon/docs/schema.md

 <variable-name>:<variable-pattern>
 ```

-* `variable-name` may contain any alphanumeric characters, but may not be the reserved names
+* `variable-name` may contain any printable character except space and colon, but may not be the
-  `delimiters` or `timestamp`.
+  reserved names `delimiters` or `timestamp`.
 * `variable-pattern` is a regular expression using the supported
   [syntax](#regular-expression-syntax).